Back to the home page

 Wire your computer: temporarily establish internet connection with an ethernet cable, wired internet therefore.
 If you have a laptop, connect the power cord as well: you definitely don't want to run the risk of an empty battery during the installation of an operating system.

-Important: the next step, step 4, is only necessary for computers with Windows 8.x or 10.
-If you have an older Windows, then skip step 4 and proceed with step 5.
+Important: the next step, step 4, is only necessary for computers with Windows 10 (and 8.x).
+If you have Windows 7 or older, then skip step 4 and proceed with step 5.

-Windows 10 or 8.x: change a couple of settings4.
-For Windows 8.x and 10, you have to do some settings changes before you can install Linux Mint next to it.
+Windows 10: change a couple of settings4.
+For Windows 10, you have to do some settings changes before you can install Linux Mint next to it.
+Don't omit them; they're essential!

 The actual installation5. a.
 Boot your computer from the Mint DVD (are the BIOS settings OK for booting from a DVD?), hit the space bar and choose "Check disc for defects", thus performing an integrity check on the DVD.
 The DVD has to be completely error free.
 If it's not, burn a new DVD at low speed (4 x).